Ancient Mesopotamia in a Nutshell

 Government Official, professional soldiers, scribes and Wealthy Merchant:

-Government Official and Wealthy Merchant were the upper class people in Mesopotamia.
-Government official were responsible for creating law.
-The Mesopotamian Judicial system had a clear guidelines for settling disputes.
+Government officials and wealthy merchant were the upper class people in Mesopotamia.
+Government officials were responsible for creating law.
+The Mesopotamian Judicial system had clear guidelines for settling disputes.

-Mesopotamia wasn’t the peaceful place.
-There was a constant warfare.
-Soldiers were the one that protects the people of the city from external thread.
-They were the proud member of city state.
+Mesopotamia wasn’t a peaceful place.
+There was constant warfare.
+Soldiers were the one that protects the people of the city from external threats.
+They were the proud members of city the state.

-The Scribes were the literate people who can read and write cuneiform.
-Scribe (writer) was the prestigious jobs.
+The Scribes were literate people who can read and write cuneiform.
+Scribe (writer) was a prestigious job.
 The rich boy would only be eligible to become a scribe.
 He had to go to school for 12 years to learn cuneiform.
 Cuneiform was not an easy language.

 Farmers and Artisans:

 Farmers and Artisans were the lower class people who lived a hard life.
 The Farming was done with a locally available tool made from the clay, stone and timber.
-During the first millennium B.C.E, iron was used to makes a tools for farming, but it changes eventually because metal was expensive.
+During the first millennium B.C.E, iron was used to make tools for farming, but it changed eventually because metal was expensive.
 The farmers used sheep, goats, and cows to make butter.
-Eating the domesticated animal was common among Mesopotamian farmer.
+Eating the domesticated animal was common among Mesopotamian farmers.

-Artesian made a basic item necessary like dishes, pot, weapons, boats, jewelry and clothes for a day to day life in Mesopotamia.
+Artesian made basic necessities like dishes, pot, weapons, boats, jewelry and clothes for a day to day life in Mesopotamia.
 Artisans played an important role in the Mesopotamian Economy.

 Slaves and Criminals:

 Slavery was common in Mesopotamia.
 Slaves and Criminals were synonyms in Mesopotamia.
 Most of the slaves were either criminal or war imprisonment.
 Slaves were sold in public market place in an auctions.
 Free member of the society can be a slave to repay a family debt.
-Once the debt is paid, they could work on other job to earn money.
-Salves were among the lowest class citizen in the Ancient Mesopotamia.
+Once the debt is paid, they could work on other jobs to earn money.
+Slaves were among the lowest class citizens in Ancient Mesopotamia.

 Cities and People of Mesopotamia

-The first settlement between 4500 and 4000 BCE in the Sumer was by a non-Semitic people who speak their own language.
-These people were migrated from the village called “Al-Ubaid”, where their first existence was discovered.
-Today, commonly known as proto-Euphrateans or Ubaidians were the people that started an agriculture, trading, different industries such as pottery, metalwork, leatherwork, and masonry.
+The first settlement between 4500 and 4000 BCE in Sumer was by a non-Semitic people who spoke their own language.
+These people migrated from the village called “Al-Ubaid”, where their first existence was discovered.
+Today, commonly known as proto-Euphrateans or Ubaidians were the people that started agriculture, trading, and different industries such as pottery, metalwork, leatherwork, and masonry.
 These are the people that led the groundwork for the earliest true civilization on the earth.

 Interesting Facts: Sumer was not founded by Sumerians.
 The name of the earliest cities such as Ur, Lagas, and Nippur wasn’t from Sumerians Language.